 Yamamoto was determined to strike the U.S. Pacific Fleet, which had relocated in spring 1940 from its traditional bases at San Diego and Long Beach, Calif., to Pearl Harbor on the island of Oahu.

 All of this changed on the night of Nov.
-11, 1940, when 21 slow Swordfish torpedo bombers launched from the carrier HMS Illustrious struck the Italian naval base of Taranto.
+11, 1940, when 21 slow Swordfish torpedo bombers launched from the Royal Navy aircraft carrier HMS Illustrious struck the Italian naval base of Taranto.
 The fragile British biplanes sank three modern battleships with aerial torpedoes, damaging two cruisers as well.

 For what the Japanese called “the Hawaiian Operation,” Kido Butai was escorted by the fast battleships Hiei and Kirishima, the heavy cruisers Chikuma and Tone, and screened by a light cruiser, nine destroyers, and three long-range submarines.
 Eight oil tankers accompanied the strike force on a long, indirect approach across the rough, foggy, and nearly untraveled North Pacific (mostly along the 43 degree north latitude line).